EnyuPan/TLC-Schedule-Optimization/README.md

 Two aspects of the project were worked on between Fall 2024 and Winter 2025:

-- Analyzing appointment data on WCO using a linear regression model and predicting the demand for tutoring.
+- Analyzing appointment data on WCO, our booking website, using a linear regression model and predicting the demand for tutoring.
 This was implemented by Sebastian in R. Its documentation can be found at `R doc/R documentation.pdf`.

 - Implementing and solving the integer program according to the formulation, using the demand data from the first part.
 The Python script (`main.py`), made by Enyu, implements this integer program and solves it using the `cvxpy` library.

+The R script takes in Data from our booking website and uses it to build a linear regression model to predict the demand.
+It works by taking the data from WCO, which stores by appointment, and then transforms it to be stored by appointment times.

-The program takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.
+The Python script takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.

-We built an R script that takes in Data from our booking website (WCO) and uses it to build a linear regression model to predict the demand.

-This program works by taking the data from WCO, which stores by appointment, and then transforms it to be stored by appointment times.

 ## Requirements

+For the R script, you will need the following installed:

+* R, an open-source Statistics-based language
+* R-studio, which while not required, is a useful IDE for R, and was used to compile the documentation for the R script (`R doc\R documentation.pdf`)

 To run the Python script (`main.py`), you need Python installed, as well as the following libraries: